RSDKModding/RSDK-Modding-Wiki/docs/Guides/RSDKv3/Decompilation/Building.md

 === "Linux"

-    !!! warning "Notice for Steam Deck users"
+    !!! warning "Notice for SteamOS users"
-        Due to how SteamOS handles packages, building the decompilation on the Steam Deck is highly difficult and not recommended.
-Instead, consider building it on another Arch Linux device and using that build on the Steam Deck.
+        Due to how SteamOS handles packages, building the decompilation on devices running SteamOS (such as the Steam Deck) is highly difficult and not recommended.
+Instead, consider compiling a Windows build and running it on SteamOS using Proton.

 === "Android"